MacRimi/HWEncoderX/README.md

-## HWEncoderX: Hardware-Accelerated Transcoder (VAAPI)
+## HWEncoderX: Hardware-Accelerated Video Transcoder (VAAPI and NVENC)

-**This Docker container offers an efficient and simple solution for automatic video file transcoding from H.264 to H.265 using hardware acceleration (VAAPI).** It is ideal for reducing video file sizes without compromising quality and preserving compatibility with all audio, subtitles, and chapters present in the original file.
+This Docker container provides a powerful yet simple solution for automatic video transcoding to H.265 (HEVC) using GPU hardware acceleration, supporting both **VAAPI** (Intel) and **NVENC** (NVIDIA), while preserving the original quality of all audio tracks, subtitles, and chapters present in the source file.

-The use of H.265 (HEVC) allows for significantly higher compression without noticeable quality loss, resulting in smaller files that are better optimized for storage or streaming.
-With this Docker container, you can automate the conversion of your files without the need for complex configurations.
-Just mount the input and output folders, and the container will handle the entire process.
+Using the H.265 (HEVC) codec allows for approximately 70% compression without noticeable quality loss.
+This Docker container is designed to automate file conversion without requiring complex configurations.
+Simply mount the input and output folders, and the container will handle the entire process.

-### Characteristics:
+### Features:

-- **File Size Reduction:** Drastically reduces video file sizes without sacrificing quality.
+- **File Size Reduction:** Drastically reduces video file sizes without compromising quality.
-- **Hardware Acceleration (VAAPI):** Transcoding is handled by the GPU through VAAPI support.
+- **Hardware Acceleration (VAAPI and NVENC):** GPU-based transcoding is powered by both VAAPI (Intel) and NVENC (NVIDIA), improving conversion speed.
-- **Ideal for Media Servers:** Perfect for those managing large video libraries or media servers such as Plex, Jellyfin, or Emby.
+- **Ideal for Media Servers:** Perfect for users managing large video libraries or media servers like Plex, Jellyfin, or Emby.
-- **Simplicity:** You only need to set the input and output paths; the container will automatically manage the conversion process.
+- **Simplicity:** You only need to configure the input and output paths; the container will automatically manage the conversion process.

 ### Requirements:

-This container **requires** a VAAPI-compatible graphics card to function.
-If your system does not have a GPU with VAAPI support, the container will not be able to perform the transcoding.
+This container **requires** a graphics card compatible with **VAAPI or NVENC** to function.
+If your system does not have a GPU with VAAPI or NVENC support, the container will not be able to perform the transcoding.

 ### Usage Instructions: